vallentin/mount.py/README.md

 **Advice:** It isn't optimal, but I would highly advice to mount and unmount devices when working with them, or at least just frequently unmount devices if they haven't been used for some time.
-As forgetting to unmount a drive, before pulling it out can result in a *broken* drive.
+As forgetting to unmount a device, before pulling it out can result in a corrupt device.
+The same goes for when manually selecting a directory name when mounting.
+Don't try and mount multiple devices to the same directory, it can as well corrupt and wipe the connected device(s).

 ## Install